-Peripheral arterial disease (PAD) – often called peripheral vascular disease – is type of vascular disease (a form of cardiovascular disease primarily affecting the blood vessels).
+Peripheral arterial disease (PAD) – often called peripheral vascular disease – is a type of vascular disease (a form of cardiovascular disease primarily affecting the blood vessels).
 This often manifests as pain when walking.
-This is caused by the narrowing (stenosis) of the arteries in the legs, due to the gradual build-up of fatty material called atheroma within their walls – condition called atherosclerosis.
+This is caused by the narrowing (stenosis) of the arteries in the legs, due to the gradual build-up of fatty material called atheroma within their walls – a condition called atherosclerosis.
 PAD can affect any artery in the body (excluding those that supply the heart) but it most commonly affects the arteries that supply the legs.

 How common is PAD?

 About one in five of over-60s in the UK have some form of PAD, which can have serious consequences if left untreated.
 Most people with PAD have history of smoking, hypertension (high blood pressure), hyperlipidaemia (raised cholesterol), coronary heart disease or diabetes.

 How does PAD affect different parts of the body?

 About seven in ten of PAD cases we see in vascular clinics are related to the legs, and about one in five is due to aneurysms such as an abdominal aortic aneurysm (AAA), which is when the vessel dilates and forms balloon-like swelling in the aorta wall.
 The carotid arteries can also be affected (read more about this), as can arteries that supply the liver, spleen, stomach and bowel.
 For unknown reasons, it rarely happens to the arteries in the arms.

 What are the symptoms?

 With AAA there are usually no symptoms, which is why the NHS national screening programme is so important